NeNe Leakes: Career

-Leakes has guest-hosted Anderson Live, The Talk, and appeared in Betty White's Off Their Rockers and The Price Is Right.
-On March 4, 2014, she was announced as one of the celebrities who would compete in Dancing with the Stars (American TV series) season 18 of Dancing with the Stars.
+In 2013, Leakes founded her television production company, NeNe Leakes Entertainment.
+The company produced Leakes' spin-off series I Dream of NeNe: The Wedding alongside True Entertainment, which premiered on September 17, 2013.
+The same year, Leakes guest-hosted Anderson Live, The Talk, and appeared in Betty White's Off Their Rockers and The Price Is Right.

+On March 4, 2014, she was announced as one of the celebrities who would compete in season 18 of Dancing with the Stars.
 She was paired with professional dancer, Tony Dovolani.
 Leakes and Dovolani were eliminated in Week 7 of competition (Latin Night) on April 28, 2014, finishing in 7th place.

-Leakes played the Mistress of Sensuality in Las Vegas for resident show Cirque du Soleil: Zumanity.
-She made her Broadway debut on November 25, 2014, as Madame in Rodgers & Hammerstein's Cinderella.
+Also in 2014, Leakes played the Mistress of Sensuality in Las Vegas for resident show Cirque du Soleil: Zumanity.
+She would make her Broadway debut on November 25, 2014, as Madame in Rodgers & Hammerstein's Cinderella.
 She played the role until the production closed on January 3, 2015.
 In November 2015, she was cast as Matron "Mama" Morton in Chicago on Broadway for four weeks.
+In March 2016, Leakes announced that she would be touring the United States in a one-woman comedy tour called "So Nasty, So Rude," named after one of her catchphrases.
+The tour started in April, with many shows sold out.

 Leakes released a song, entitled "Come and Get This Hunni", in April 2020.

 In January 2024, Leakes was announced as a co-host on Zeus Network's Baddies East reunion by cast member Natalie Nunn.
 In March 2024, Leakes starred in Hunting Housewives, opposite Denise Richards, Melyssa Ford, and Kym Johnson-Herjavec for Lifetime.

+In January 2026, it was announced that Leakes would be appearing as a guest on the fifth season of The Real Housewives Ultimate Girls Trip.
+She is set to appear during the Atlanta portion of the trip, marking her first appearance on Bravo since her exit in 2020.

 Other ventures

-Production

-Leakes founded NeNe Leakes Entertainment, a television production company.
-The company produced Leakes' spin-off series I Dream of NeNe: The Wedding alongside True Entertainment, which premiered on September 17, 2013.

-Fashion line
+Fashion

 In February 2014, Leakes announced that she would be launching a clothing line later in the year.
 On July 28, 2014, Leakes launched the Nene Leakes Collection for the Home Shopping Network (HSN).

-Comedy

-In March 2016, Leakes announced that she would be touring the United States in a one-woman comedy tour called "So Nasty, So Rude," named after one of her catchphrases.
-The tour started in April, with many shows sold out.

-Boutiques

 Leakes opened the first SWAGG Boutique location in Duluth, Georgia in November 2017, and it closed in August 2020.
-She then expanded SWAGG Boutique to the MGM National Harbor in Maryland and to Miami Beach, with these locations still open and operating.
+She then expanded SWAGG Boutique to the MGM National Harbor in Maryland and to Miami Beach.
+The Maryland location closed in 2023.